bbqiu/agent-on-app-proto/openai-agents-sdk/README.md

    To enable MLflow tracing and version tracking, create an MLflow experiment in Databricks.

    - **Automatic setup (Recommended)**
-     Run the `setup.sh` script to automatically create the MLflow experiment and link it to your app.
+     Run the `setup-mlflow.sh` script to automatically create the MLflow experiment and link it to your app.
 This will create a new experiment in your workspace and update the `MLFLOW_EXPERIMENT_ID` in your `.env.local` (for local testing) and `app.yaml` (for deployment) files.

      ```bash
-     ./setup.sh
+     ./setup-mlflow.sh
      ```

    - **Manual setup**